 - for Western Australian Year 12 applicants, the ATAR as provided by the Tertiary Institutions Service Centre (TISC)

-Cut-offs indicate the lowest ATAR accepted for entry into a course.
+Cut-offs indicate the lowest selection rank accepted for entry into a course.
 They don't represent the average ability of the students accepted for the course.
-The cut-offs also include any bonus points, so some applicants may receive an offer to a course even though their ATAR is below the cut-off.

 If you are completing an International Baccalaureate in 2014 or in May 2015, a rank will be calculated for you by UAC provided you are eligible for award of the International Baccalaureate Diploma or Bilingual Diploma.

-Read the International Baccalaureate Diploma or Bilingual Diploma FAQ for further information.
+Read more about applying with the International Baccalaureate Diploma or Bilingual Diploma.

 New Zealand NCEA Level 3 students

-If you are completing the New Zealand National Certificate of Educational Achievement (NCEA) Level 3 in 2014, an Interstate Transfer Index (ITI) will be calculated by the New Zealand Qualifications Authority (NZQA) and provided to UAC.
-This will be used in the selection process provided you've fulfilled university entrance requirements as set by NZQA.
-NZQA does not report this ITI to applicants.
-Queries about the ITI and university entrance requirements should be made to NZQA.
+If you’re completing the New Zealand National Certificate of Educational Achievement (NCEA) Level 3 in 2015 and applying for admission through UAC, an Interstate Transfer Index (ITI) will be calculated by the New Zealand Qualifications Authority (NZQA) and provided to UAC.
+This will be used in the selection process, provided that you have fulfilled university entrance requirements as set by NZQA.
+This ITI is not reported by NZQA to applicants.
+Queries about the ITI and university entrance requirements should be made directly to NZQA.